 "An investment in knowledge pays the best interest." - Benjamin Franklin

 Wei Wu is an assistant professor of finance at the Atkinson Graduate School of Management at Willamette University.
 His current research revolves around two streams.
-The first stream is in the domain of credit risk modeling and its implications for security design and financial regulations.
-The second stream draws upon investment-based asset pricing to study credit friction and linkage between stock and bond markets.
+The first stream studies how credit risk and financial regulations drive firms’ decision making and market equilibrium outcomes.
+The second stream focuses on financing and valuation of early-stage companies.

 Professor Wu has delivered presentations at major professional conferences and to organizations, including Bank of America.
-Wu was the recipient of the Fisher-Long-Whitcomb Teaching Excellence Award at Rutgers University in New Jersey in 2006 and the Dean’s Research Award at Atkinson Graduate School of Management, Willamette University from 2012 to 2015.
+Professor Wu was the recipient of the Fisher-Long-Whitcomb Teaching Excellence Award at Rutgers University in New Jersey in 2006 and the Dean’s Research Award at Atkinson Graduate School of Management, Willamette University from 2012 to 2015.
 He was semifinalist for Best Paper Award in Financial Institutions & Markets at FMA Annual Meetings in 2015.

-Professor Wu enjoys basketball, tennis, and hiking in the Pacific Northwest.
-He also enjoys working on vehicles mechanically.
+Professor Wu enjoys tennis, basketball, and hiking.
+He also enjoys working on vehicles.

 - Ph.D., Rutgers University

 Teaching: Credit Risk and Fixed Income, Derivatives and Risk Management, Financial Markets and Institutions